Insect

 Insects live in a world of motion.
-This leaf-footed bug climbs wind blown grass and flies off.
+This leaf-footed bug climbs windblown grass and flies off.

-Insects (from Latin insectum) are hexapod invertebrates of the class Insecta.
+Insects (from Latin insectum) are invertebrates of the class Insecta.
 They are the largest group within the arthropod phylum.
-Insects have a chitinous exoskeleton, a three-part body (head, thorax and abdomen), three pairs of jointed legs, compound eyes, and a pair of antennae.
+Insects have an exoskeleton, a three-part body (head, thorax and abdomen), three pairs of jointed legs, compound eyes, and a pair of antennae.
 Insects are the most diverse group of animals, with more than a million described species; they represent more than half of all animal species.

 The insect nervous system consists of a brain and a ventral nerve cord.
-Most insects reproduce by laying eggs.
 Insects breathe air through a system of paired openings along their sides, connected to small tubes that take air directly to the tissues.
 The blood therefore does not carry oxygen; it is only partly contained in vessels, and some circulates in an open hemocoel.
 Insect vision is mainly through their compound eyes, with additional small ocelli.
-Many insects can hear, using tympanal organs, which may be on the legs or other parts of the body.
+Many insects can hear, using tympanal organs.
 Their sense of smell is via receptors, usually on the antennae and the mouthparts.

-Nearly all insects hatch from eggs.
-Insect growth is constrained by the inelastic exoskeleton, so development involves a series of molts.
-The immature stages often differ from the adults in structure, habit, and habitat.
-Groups that undergo four-stage metamorphosis often have a nearly immobile pupa.
-Insects that undergo three-stage metamorphosis lack a pupa, developing through a series of increasingly adult-like nymphal stages.
-The higher level relationship of the insects is unclear.
-Fossilized insects of enormous size have been found from the Paleozoic Era, including giant dragonfly-like insects with wingspans of 55 to 70 cm.
-The most diverse insect groups appear to have coevolved with flowering plants.